 The goal of the financial assistance program is to attract and retain qualified students for whom a Sea Crest education would normally be out of reach.
-It is our desire to have a diversity in our student body which is reflective of society at large, and we hope that families will not let the cost of tuition deter them from applying to Sea Crest.
+We hope that families will not let the cost of tuition deter them from applying to Sea Crest.

 Sea Crest School is a member of the National Association of Independent Schools (NAIS) and, in keeping with its principles of good practice, works closely with the affiliated School and Student Service for Financial Aid (SSS) in determining awards.
 SSS represents more than 2,400 schools across the country to help assess a family’s ability to pay school costs, and promotes objectivity and consistency in financial aid determinations.
 All award decisions are based entirely on demonstrated need through this process.